-- 10.1 We will publicise this Policy in the following ways: - 10.1.1 We will consult with local residents during community events. - 10.1.2 We will consult directly with the members of our Tenants' Panel.
+- 10.1 We will publicise this Policy in the following ways: - 10.1.1 With local residents during community events. - 10.1.2 Directly with the members of our Tenants' Panel. - 10.1.3 Through our website and other forms of social media as well as through our quarterly newsletters.

-- 10.1.3 We will provide a consultation platform for our customers and service users via our website and quarterly newsletters. - 10.2 All employees, and contractors will be notified of the existence of our Policy and will be asked to familiarise themselves with it within 5 working days of the Policy being approved by the Board (or within five working days of returning to work for anyone who has been absent when the policy is reviewed by the Board). - 10.3 Copies of the Policy will automatically be provided for successful job applicants within their Induction pack and to contractors and suppliers as part of their appointment process. - 10.4 Board members and staff will continue to receive on-going equality and human rights training.
+- 10.2 All employees, and contractors will be notified of the existence of our Policy and will be asked to familiarise themselves with it within 5 working days of the Policy being approved by the Board (or within five working days of returning to work for anyone who has been absent when the Policy is reviewed by the Board). - 10.3 Copies of the Policy will automatically be provided for successful job applicants within their Induction Pack and to contractors and suppliers as part of their appointment process. - 10.4 Board members and staff will continue to receive on-going equality and human rights training.
 All Board members and staff will be encouraged to keep up to date with developments in the area of good practice in equality and human rights.

-11. Target Setting
+11. TARGET SETTING

 - 11.1 Whilst embracing the principles of equality and human rights is something that the Association takes very seriously, it is nonetheless important that there is a system in place to demonstrate that we actually achieve our objectives and targets (or, perhaps more importantly, to highlight areas where we do not).
-In other words, we must ensure that this Policy statement is not used merely to pay lip service to equality and human rights; we must be able to demonstrate outcomes. - 11.2 One of the ways of doing this is to develop a set of targets against which our performance can be measured, although we note that we are not able at present to set targets for all protected characteristics groups (please see section 14).
-What is crucial, however, is that we set a range of targets that are realistic and achievable for the Association. - 11.3 We will incorporate targets within our Equality and Human Rights Action Plan and provide a progress report to the Board every 6 months, with the Plan being revised annually.
-These targets will be informed by the monitoring information gathered by the Association in relation to the protected characteristics of our new and existing tenants, prospective tenants, staff and Board members and shareholding members. - 11.4 We acknowledge that target setting and monitoring targets is an area for improvement, which will be reflected in out Action Plan, which will over time be informed by the publication of additional guidance for the housing section and learning from good practice examples.
+In other words, we must ensure that this Policy statement is not used merely to pay lip service to equality and human rights; we must be able to demonstrate outcomes. - 11.2 One of the ways of doing this is to develop a set of targets against which our performance can be measured, although we note that we are currently not able to set targets for all protected characteristics groups (please see section 14).
+What is crucial, however, is that we set a range of targets that are realistic and achievable for the Association. - 11.3 We will incorporate targets within our Equality and Human Rights Action Plan and provide a progress report to the Board every 6 months and the Audit & Risk Committee quarterly, with the Plan being revised annually.
+These targets will be informed by the monitoring information gathered by the Association in relation to the protected characteristics of our new and existing tenants, prospective tenants, staff and Board members and shareholding members.